VPN Demand Surges Around the World

 Date: 16-22 March 2021

-As Covid-19 cases surged in the Tamil Nadu region of India, VPN demand increased by 31% over the week beginning March 16 compared to the prior 30-day average.
-During this period political leaders asked authorities to intensify measures and crack down on people violating safety guidelines.
+VPN demand in the Tamil Nadu region of India increased by 31% over the week beginning March 16 compared to the prior 30-day average.
+During this period political leaders asked authorities to intensify social restrictions and punish those who breached safety guidelines.

 Hong Kong